garystorey/useZodForm/README.md

 ## Installation

-Use one of the followin commands to install:
+Use one of the following commands to install:

 ```bash
 npm install usezodform